shkschneider/fabric_awesome_core/README.md

 ## Modules

 - Awesome **Core** (required!)
-  - Flux is a new fuel (from redstone and lapis) twice the power of Coal
+  - flux is a new fuel (from redstone and lapis) twice the power of Coal
-  - Splash screen made black
+  - numerous base classes
-  - Other mixins for various things
+  - other mixins for various things
 - Awesome **Crystals**
-  - Same logic as Budding Amethyst but for all ores!
+  - same logic as Budding Amethyst but for all ores!
-  - Craft budding blocks using amethyst blocks and a block of the resource
+  - craft budding blocks using amethyst blocks and a block of the resource
-  - Grows on all sides at once
+  - grows on all sides at once
 - Awesome **Experience**
   - experience enchantment that gives 1 xp per block mined
   - obelisk to store and retrieve xp
   - experience potions
 - Awesome **Extras**
   - `/gamerule keepXp` upon death
+  - `/gamerule pvp` on/off
   - a 2-way trash slot in your inventory that only clears upon closing
   - all-in-one tools
   - baguette: bread but better
   - configurable zenith (mid-day) and nadir (mid-night) times
   - coordinates on death screen
-  - early game crates that retain inventory
+  - crates that retain inventory
   - elevators to teleport vertically
   - lily_pad that grows nearby stuff
+  - omelette: egg but better
   - player heads on death (by another player)
-  - pvp on/off
   - ropes than unroll and rollup vertically for exploration
-  - scythe to clear grass
+  - scythe to clear grass and stuff
-  - sleeping heals
+  - sleeping can heal
   - sponges can absorb lava
   - villagers follow emerald blocks
   - villagers infinite trading